 These work just like the previous locks.
 Except that they all have the same, albeit non-standard shaped heads and keys.

-So a thief who bought one would have easy access to all the wheels and seats locked with the same brand.
-On top of this, they can usually be opened easily with a Gator Grip universal socket.
+So a thief who bought the same set would have easy access to all the wheels and seats locked with the same brand.
+Also note that some of them can be opened with a Gator Grip universal socket.

 All this means they’re obviously less secure.
-And while they’re also much cheaper, I’m not sure that they provide much more protection than standard Hex skewers or nuts.
+However, they are usually much cheaper than the other options, and they certainly provide much more protection than standard Hex skewers or nuts.

-And don’t forget, you only get the one key, which you’ll need to keep with you and if you loose it, it’s usually impossible to get a replacement (without buying another set!).
+Don’t forget though: you only get the one key, which you’ll need to keep with you and if you lose it, it’s usually impossible to get a replacement (without buying another set!).

-In the US, the Delta Hublox Security Skewers [Amazon] are probably the best of these non-standard skewers.
+Delta Hublox Security Skewers [Amazon] and the Seatylock X Lock System are the best of these non-standard skewers and nuts.

-But if you’re concerned enough about your wheel and seat security to consider upgrading your standard skewers or nuts, then maybe it’s worth spending the extra money on one of the other methods?
+Yes, they are cheaper, but if you’re concerned enough about your security to consider upgrading your standard skewers or nuts, then maybe it’s worth spending a bit more money on the Delta Hublox or the Seatylock X System!

-There are few brands making gravity triggered skewers and nuts.
+There are a couple of brands making gravity triggered skewers and nuts.
 And they all work in more or less the same way…

 And what's great about these gravity triggered locks is that there's no special keys that you need to carry around with you (and are likely to forget when you most need them!).